designium/etherum_smart_contracts/README.md

 12. I'm starting to play with Zeppelin Solidity.

 13. It's not easy to use Truffle.
 The examples are not working as expected.

+14. Finished the Truffle pet shop example, need to either make some architectural choice about the DAPP part.

+  - Should I continue in the Solidity part or move to a more wholesome approach for Dapp development?
+  - I approached people on LinkedIn and email to see if they have some ideas of where I should head to to learn more.

+15.